 - Provide involved participants with a higher success rate in achieving long term sobriety

-One of the most critical parts of the aftercare phase is discharge planning.
-The recovery process does not end when an individual completes our inpatient program.
-Continuing support upon completion of treatment is the key to a healthy recovery from addiction.
-Treatment is just the beginning of a lifelong process of growth and recovery in all areas of life that have been affected by drug addiction and alcoholism.
-Our discharge planning takes into account that, after rehab, extended care is often necessary for the kind of lifelong recovery our clients are seeking.
+One of the most critical points in the aftercare phase is discharge planning.
+Because we look to ensure our clients’ continued success and sobriety, the recovery process does not end with the completion of our inpatient program.
+Continuing support (even after treatment) is the key to a healthy recovery from addiction.
+After all, treatment is just the beginning of a lifelong process of growth and recovery that should touch every area of life that has been affected by drug addiction and alcoholism.
+Our discharge planning recognizes that extended care is often necessary for the kind of lifelong recovery our clients are seeking.

 The Different Types of Drug Rehab Aftercare

-The most common type of aftercare program is the 12-step meetings that happen on a daily or weekly basis.
-At the central NTS facility, the individuals who remain in the Newport Beach area often attend meetings with the same professionals they first met in treatment.
-These meetings may occur in any region of the world, of course, but the idea behind them is the same: to provide the recovering addict with a support structure and executable tasks that need to be achieved on a regular basis.
-Regular tasks help build back the sense of responsibility that the client may have lost during the height of his or her addiction.
+The most common type of aftercare program is seen in the 12-step meetings that our former clients attend on a daily or weekly basis.
+At Northbound’s central offices, the individuals who remain in the Newport Beach area often attend meetings with the same professionals they first met in treatment.
+Clients are not required to complete their aftercare program at our main facility—after all, these meetings may occur anywhere in the world.
+The purpose is to provide the recovering addict with a support structure and executable tasks that must be achieved on a regular basis.
+The regular tasks help rebuild the sense of responsibility that the client may have lost during his or her addiction.

-Another form of drug addiction aftercare treatment is the work exchange program.
-Work exchange involves the individual working in the treatment facility after they have completed their sobriety program.
+Another form of aftercare treatment is the work exchange program.
+Work exchange gives the client the opportunity to work in the treatment facility after he or she has completed the sobriety program.
 During this time, the client studies to become a full-fledged counselor and interacts with and offers support to new patients.

-Sober living houses are a different form of aftercare program for those who need a gentler transition back into the world.
-This aftercare program helps those who prefer a group setting and make the most progress while receiving the support of their peers.
+For those who require a gentler transition back into the world, the sober living house offers yet another aftercare option.
+This program helps those who prefer a group setting and make the most progress while receiving the support of their peers.
 Studies have shown that peer mentors and a 24-hour point of contact are also highly valued by clients, even if the latter is rarely used.

 Relapse: Failure or an Opportunity for a Stronger Recovery?

-At NTS, we recognize that relapse can be a useful tool in a client’s recovery process.
-We do everything we can to prevent relapse, but when it does occur, we quickly utilize the experience to help redirect the client back towards the road to recovery.
+At Northbound Treatment Services, we recognize that relapse can be a useful tool in a client’s recovery process.
+We do everything we can to prevent relapse, but when it does occur, we quickly use the experience to help redirect the client and put him or her back on the road to recovery.